funkyfuture/deck-chores/docs/usage.rst

     docker kill --signal USR1 deck-chores_officer_1

-In this case, output appears in ``deck-chores_officer_1`` log target, which are the container's logs accessible via ``docker logs deck-chores_officer_1``.
-The beginning of the output is marked by ``|SIGUSR1 received, echoing all jobs.``, followed by detailed information regarding every registered, active job.
+The output appears in ``deck-chores``' log target, that are the container's logs when it runs within one.

 Job definitions